jrlexineer/Track-telemetry/README.md

 (Why this exists)

-I'm into motorsport, and I wanted a hands-on excuse to get comfortable with pandas and matplotlib on data I actually cared about.
+I've always had a passion for motorsports, and I wanted a hands-on excuse to get comfortable with pandas and matplotlib on data I actually cared about.
 Lap times are a nice dataset for this: small enough to iterate quickly, structured enough to do real analysis, and the domain has enough texture (compound choice, fuel